thelovesmith/HckrNws-Cln-GrphQL-Srvr/README.md

 # Prisma subscriptions
 + Prisma xcomes with out-of-the-box support for subscriptions
-+ For each model in your prisma datamodel, prisma lets you subscribe to these events using the *$subscribe* method
++ For each model in your prisma datamodel, prisma lets you subscribe to these events using the * $subscribe * method
-  1. created
+  1. the model is <!--! created -->
-  2. updated
+  2. the model is <!--! updated -->
-  3. deleted
+  3. the model is <!--! deleted -->

+# Building GraphQl servers with Prisma
++ CLIENT <-----> API SERVER{Prisma Client} <-----> PRISMA SERVER <-----> DATABASE
++ You are builing an API that will impliment a Prisma client that is the key to accessing the database.
++ The prisma client in your API consumes the Prisma API and let's you easily connect your resolvers to the database